KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 Thread safe accessors are very important for complex data structures such as vectors, sets, and maps.
 It may be possible in some cases to make simple counters or flags thread safe using `std::atomic` instead.

-`SURFACE_STATE` is an example of a state object with fully encapsulated non-const data members.
+`vvl::Surface` is an example of a state object with fully encapsulated non-const data members.

 #### Encapsulated with limited interactions with other state objects